-First: It only makes sense to tour in a sleeper bus if your band already has a certain popularity and income.
-If the local promoters/venues agree to book you in a hotel and if they can save money when you spend the night in a sleeper bus instead, there is a chance that you get a “buy-out”, which helps to pay for the coach rental fee.
+First: It only makes sense to tour in a sleeper bus if your band already has a certain popularity and also a good income.
+If the local promoters/venues agree to book you in a hotel and if they can save money when you spend the night in a sleeper bus instead, there is a chance that you get the money saved.
+The so-called “buy-out” could help you to pay the coach rental fee.

 This, of course, only works if the local promoters make money with your show.
-If they don’t, they would rather keep the saved hotel money.
-Keep in mind that in the live music business, if less than 200 people come to a show, nobody really makes huge profit – not the local promoters, not the artist or anybody else who is/was involved.
+If they don’t, they would rather keep the hotel money.
+With shows with less than 200 visitors nobody makes huge profit – not the local promoters, not the artist or anybody else who is involved.

 Plan ahead – where will you tour and how long?

-Often, smaller venues don’t have a parking space for the sleeper bus and it might not be possible to get to the venue due to small streets or access restrictions, especially in Europe.
-So, if you decide to tour in a sleeper bus, you should plan before your booker starts to book shows so that they can ensure that you will be able to reach the venues without the additional costs of renting smaller vehicles for the transport of your gear between the bus and the venue.
-Keep in mind that some venues might have transport services of their own.
+Often, smaller venues don’t have a parking space for a sleeper bus and it might not be possible to get to the venue due to small streets or access restrictions, especially in Europe.
+So, if you decide to tour in a sleeper bus, you should look at the possibilities before your booking agent starts to book shows.
+Then he or she can ensure that you will be able to reach the venues without the additional costs of renting smaller vehicles for the transport of your gear between the coach and the venue.
+However, some venues might have transport services of their own precisely for this purpose.

 In some European cities, you must also ensure that your vehicle meets the emissions standards.
 For example, driving a coach, which doesn’t meet the standards in London, can be quite expensive.
-For more info, please check https://tfl.gov.uk/modes/driving/low-emission-zone/check-if-your-vehicle-is-affected/hgvs-lorries-buses-and-coaches
+For more info, please check the official “Transport for London” page.